kleopatra999/faq/answers.md

   context))
 * Perl 6 code feels very perlish.
 A Perl 5 program using Moose or a similar object system feels closer to Perl 6 than to Perl 1 code
+* Even if Perl 6 changed its name, an incremental update to Perl 5 likely couldn't claim the version 6, because the name Perl 6 sticks in people's heads, and will long be associated with what it is today
 * "Perl" is still a strong brand name, which we don't want to throw away lightly
 * It is very hard to find a good alternative name.
 And no, "camelia" and "rakudo" are not good names for a programming language (even if they are fine for our mascot and the leading compiler)
-* Even if Perl 6 changed its name, an incremental update to Perl 5 likely couldn't claim the version 6, because the name Perl 6 sticks in people's head, and will long be associated with what it is today

 <span id="needanswers"></span>
 ## Questions still wanting answers